top of page

 Measuring Indoor Air Quality

-Indoor Air Quality (IAQ) is measured and monitored by taking into consideration factors such as the presence of carbon dioxide, particulate matter concentrations (PM 2.5 and PM 10) and chemical pollution (VOCs) concentrations.
+Indoor Air Quality (IAQ) is measured and monitored by taking into consideration factors such as the presence of carbon dioxide, particulate matter concentrations (PM 2.5 and PM 10), chemical pollution (VOCs) concentrations and humidity.
 Portable sensors are deployed in the rooms for a few hours.
 These are equipped with technology to detect the presence of various pollutants in the air.
-After the evaluation, the user receives a detailed report telling them various levels of indoor air pollutants.
-The user then further speaks with experts to know ways on how to improve indoor air quality.
+After the indoor air quality test, the user receives a detailed report citing levels of indoor air pollutants in easy-to-understand terms.
+The experts can also offer consultations and recommendations based on the air quality evaluation report.

-It is important to note that concentration of pollutants indoors will vary from house to house even if they are within the same neighborhood because of different lifestyles, behaviors, and practices.
-Understanding Indoor air pollution is complicated and solutions are never one size fits all.
-We should treat IAQ evaluations like timely health checkups for your homes.
-With the lasting impacts of polluted air on our health, it is important to know the quality of air we breathe.
+It is important to note that concentration of pollutants indoors varies from house to house even if they are within the same neighborhood.
+This is because of different lifestyles, ventilation provisions, cleaning chemicals used or cooking activities.
+Understanding Indoor air pollution is complicated and solutions are never one-size-fits-all.
+We should treat Indoor Air Quality tests as timely health checkups for homes.
+Just like we think twice about the quality of food or water we introduce into our bodies, we must also take the quality of air we breathe much more seriously.

 bottom of page